SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

 - Important point, So overall create any one instance and give a role to it, so that it will create multiple instances from this instance only, you need to clone the "roboshop-shellscript" in this server and run the "roboshop.sh" script.
-- UPSERT means if the record exists, update it, if it doesn’t exist, it will create.
+- UPSERT means if the record exists, update (or) edit it, if it doesn’t exist, it will create.